ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/list_of_xs_sorter/readme.md

-# Special note
-You will also find a list_of_dicts_sorter class and a list_of_string_lists_sorter class along with the named list_of_lists_sorter class.
+# List of xs sorter class

-This enabled me to create a list_of_xs_sorter class which chooses between them and provides a common interface (only list of Xs with headers are compatible).
+This is a class which provides a common interface for many list of xs sorter classes.
+It began with a list of lists sorter class.

-I intend to sharpen the pattern of the list_of_xs_sorter.

-# List of lists sorter class
+# But why?

-Python offers a graceful method to sort lists of lists.
+Python offers a graceful method to sort lists of lists and lists of other types.

 Why gild the lily?